AustinMay1/Discord-GS/README.md

-# Discord Mule Tracker
+# Discord Google Sheets

-The name isn't very creative but this is a simple Discord bot that Interfaces with Google Sheets API to store an account name and account balance.
+The name isn't very creative but this is a simple Discord bot that Interfaces with Google Sheets API.
 Inside of ``index.js`` you will find an express server running, paired with Nodemon this allows for changes to be updated in real time without the need for starting/stopping the bot.

 You can create, read, update and delete cell/row values.